choderalab/yank/docs/examples/p-xylene-explicit.rst

 First we define our molecule name ``t4-lysozyme``, this name will come up again in later sections, hence why we have given it a meaningful name.

-Next we tell YANK where the file is, so ``filename`` points at the file relative to where the the yaml script.
+Next we tell YANK where the file is, so ``filepath`` points at the file relative to where the the yaml script.

 Lastly we have to tell YANK where to get the molecule's parameters to put into a simulation.
 The combination of